stonepros/stone/doc/man/8/stone-volume.rst

 Availability
 ============

-:program:`ceph-volume` is part of Ceph, a massively scalable, open-source, distributed storage system.
-Please refer to the documentation at http://docs.ceph.com/ for more information.
+:program:`stone-volume` is part of Stone, a massively scalable, open-source, distributed storage system.
+Please refer to the documentation at http://docs.stone.com/ for more information.

 See also
 ========

-:doc:`ceph-osd <ceph-osd>`\(8),
+:doc:`stone-osd <stone-osd>`\(8),